ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

 By expanding your stream information, you will see your X-OVH-TOKEN.
 This key is the only one you will need to address your stream.
 Under this token, you will have a direct link to your stream in Graylog.
 ![stream Created](/kb/images/2016-03-08-quick-start/newStream_2.png)

-PaaS Logs supports several logs formats, each one of them has its own advantages and incovenients.
-Here are the differents formats available
+PaaS Logs supports several logs formats, each one of them has its own advantages and weaknesses.
+Here are the different formats available

  - GELF: This is the native format of logs used by Graylog.
 This JSON format will allow you to send logs really easily.
 See: [http://docs.graylog.org/en/latest/pages/gelf.html](http://docs.graylog.org/en/latest/pages/gelf.html).
 The GELF input only accept a nul ('\0') delimiter.

  - LTSV: this simple format is very efficient and is still human readable. you can learn more about it [here](http://ltsv.org).
 LTSV has two inputs that accept a line delimiter or a nul delimiter.

  - RFC 5424: This format is one of the most commonly used by logs utility like syslog.
-It is extensible enough to allow you to send all your datas.
+It is extensible enough to allow you to send all your data.
 More information about it can be found at this link: [RFC 5424](https://tools.ietf.org/html/rfc5424).

  - Cap'n'Proto: The most efficient log format. this is a binary format that will allows you to maintain a low footprint and high speed performance.
 If you want to know more about it, check the official website: [Cap'n'Proto](https://capnproto.org/).